3 Common Living Room Mistakes (and Fixes)

 Next is ambient lighting.
 That’s your general lighting which is most commonly achieved with recessed lighting.
 Multi-family and builder-grade homes typically depend heavily on recessed lighting to illuminate spaces, while older homes tend to not have much ambient lighting at all.

 Decorative lighting is the third type of lighting.
-These are your kitchen pendants, dining room chandeliers and art lights.
+An example would be art lights or sconces above a fireplace.
 They give off light, but they also make the space look more finished and highlight specific design elements.
 You could compare these to jewelry and accessories for an outfit.

 The last type of lighting that honestly gets forgotten the most is task lighting.
 The lighting that makes using the space more enjoyable through functionality.
-These fixtures include under-cabinet lighting, reading lamps and sconces at a vanity mirror.
+These fixtures include reading lamps.